-No Man’s Sky: Why Indies Deserve A Second Chance [Opinion]
+‘No Man’s Sky’: Why Indies Deserve A Second Chance [Opinion]

 With all that being said, I think it’s important to remind gamers that there are many challenges associated with game development.
 Too often, gamers expect the world from game developers.
 It’s not easy creating high-quality art assets, immersive levels, responsive audio effects, and robust code infrastructure to manage it all.
 The reality is that indie studios have to work extremely hard to just create a functional product.

 Now, I’m not trying to make excuses for Hello Games not delivering on an overpitched promise.
 Rather, I’m trying to put the human element into an industry that is often treated as one big robotic production.
 Indie development is hard because there are so many limitations that range from talent to capital.
-Think about it.
-How many of you gamers out there could actually sit down and create just one of the planets or environments that you encounter on No Man’s Sky?
+Think about it: How many of you gamers out there could actually sit down and create just one of the planets or environments that you encounter in No Man’s Sky?
 Would you have been able to create a procedural algorithm that would adequately randomize and generate new creatures everywhere you went?
 What about ship controls and design?

 Mantodea Arachnis on a fiery planet. #NoMansSky @hellogames @NoMansSky pic.twitter.com/g3fwyv41GI